preames/bp3-microarch/README.md

 | e32 | nan   | nan   | ~3.96  | ~7.84  | ~13.79 | ~28.94  | ~51.91  |
 | e64 | nan   | nan   | nan    | ~3.96  | ~7.83  | ~15.61  | ~27.41  |

-This result seems roughly consistent with a memory system which can issue one 128 bit load per cycle.
+This result seems roughly consistent with a memory system which can issue one 128 bit load per cycle, and is issuing one load per element.
 Though I do not understand the high variance, in particular the fact that sometimes the result seems to take less than one cycle per element (when each element should it's own load).